 Write a Cookbook

 It’s difficult to get a book traditionally published without a platform, but self-publishing has become so affordable that it’s a great option to sell to your recipes.
 Here are some resources to check out that can give more details on writing, publishing and selling a cookbook:

 - Will Write for Food: The Complete Guide to Writing Cookbooks, Blogs, Reviews, Memoir, and More (Will Write for Food: The Complete Guide to Writing Blogs,)

 - How To Write and Publish a Cookbook: – A Guide To Writing, Self Publishing and Selling A Cookbook With No Publisher Contract and No Money

 - Food Photography: From Snapshots to Great Shots

-Start a Food Blog: Blogging takes time to generate income, but it’s a great way to make income from a variety of sources.
+Blogging takes time to generate income, but it’s a great way to make money from a variety of sources.
 For example, with a food blog you can post your submissions to My Recipe Magic and then embed the recipe using the “Magic Button” for paid clicks.
 You can also create a sell your own cookbooks.
 Finally, you can include advertising in the form of contextual ads (i.e. Google Adsense), affiliate marketing, or selling ad space directly.
-Learn more about making money with a blog by checking WAHS U’s blogging course.
-And check out Nicole Dean’s How to Start a Recipe Blog: Make Money Sharing Your Cooking Successes and Disasters.
+Learn more about making money with a blog by checking out my book, Digital Writer Success: How to Make a Living Blogging, Freelance Writing and Publishing.
+Also, check out Nicole Dean’s How to Start a Recipe Blog: Make Money Sharing Your Cooking Successes and Disasters.

 Leslie Truex is an ideaphoric writer, speaker, entrepreneur, social worker and mom trying to do it all from the comfort of her home.
 Since 1998, she's been helping others create careers they love by providing work-at-home information and resources through Work-At-Home Success.